jklymak/Phy411/Computing.md

 The other alternative is to install python and iPython on your own computer.
 I strongly recommend using the [Anaconda distribution](https://store.continuum.io/cshop/anaconda/).
 Download the install to your machine, and run the commands.
 It will install all the python libraries needed in this course, and it is how I install python on my computers.

+My notebooks are compatible with ipython version 4.0.0.

 **My recommendation**  If at all possible, install on your own computer.
 I've had trouble getting access to [Wakari][wakari]  with a free account.
 Sometimes they simply don't have the resources to give you a login.
 That said, you can pay $10/month for a heightened-  access account, which hopefully gives you higher priority to the CPUs, and is a lot less grief than dealing with an old laptop, etc.  [Sagemath][sagemath] looks great, but it has a pretty laggy interface which may be an annoyance after a while.
 However, once your notebook is open it seems to be fast enough.

 I **do not** recommend trying to install python and all the libraries yourself by hand.
 It is a lot of work, and two years ago when I taught this course caused a lot of grief.